World Heritage Identification Number: 1349

 The Seventeenth-Century Canal Ring Area of Amsterdam inside the Singelgracht: A Masterpiece of Urban Planning

 The Seventeenth-Century Canal Ring Area of Amsterdam inside the Singelgracht, inscribed as a UNESCO World Heritage Site in 2010, stands as a testament to the ingenuity and foresight of the Dutch Golden Age.
-This historic urban ensemble, located in the heart of Amsterdam, offers a unique blend of architectural splendor, cultural richness, and historical significance that has captivated visitors for centuries.
+This historic urban ensemble, located in the heart of Amsterdam, offers a unique blend of urban planning, architectural distinction, and cultural significance that has captivated visitors for centuries.

 The historic urban ensemble of the canal district of Amsterdam was a project for a new ‘port city’ built at the end of the 16th and beginning of the 17th centuries.
 It comprises a network of canals to the west and south of the historic old town and the medieval port that encircled the old town and was accompanied by the repositioning inland of the city’s fortified boundaries, the Singelgracht.
 This was a long-term programme that involved extending the city by draining the swampland, using a system of canals in concentric arcs and filling in the intermediate spaces.
 These spaces allowed the development of a homogeneous urban ensemble including gabled houses and numerous monuments.
 This urban extension was the largest and most homogeneous of its time.
 It was a model of large-scale town planning, and served as a reference throughout the world until the 19th century.